Triage

 ### Editing and Deleting Rules

-Each rule in the table has **Edit** and **Delete** buttons in the Actions column.
+Each node on the canvas exposes **Edit** and **Delete** buttons.
 Editing opens the same modal pre-filled with the rule's current values.
-Deleting shows a confirmation dialog before removing the rule.
+Deleting shows a confirmation dialog before removing the rule, and if any other rules' conditions reference the rule being deleted, the dialog lists those dependents and warns that they will become root rules (always visible) once their last condition is scrubbed.

 ### Configuring Ticket Action